The terrific Oscar-winning actor KEVIN KLINE muses on Shakespeare, the stage, Hollywood and where he puts all those awards.

 His range of work, from drama to comedy and from theatre to movies, is stunning.
 Since his film debut in 1982, as Nathan opposite an Oscar-winning Meryl Streep in the searing drama Sophie’s Choice, if I see his name as part of the cast for a movie I’ll say “Oh good, Kevin Kline’s in it”.

-He’d won his Oscar – ‘Actor in a Supporting Role’ – for a hilarious turn as the psychotically funny Otto in A Fish Called Wanda, just 7 years after his debut role in Alan J. Pakula’s film version of Sophie’s Choice and before picking up the statue, he’d made memorable impressions in 2 Lawrence Kasdan movies – as Harold in The Big Chill and Paden in Silverado – as well as Donald Woods in Richard Attenborough’s Cry Freedom.
+He won an Oscar – ‘Actor in a Supporting Role’ – for a hilarious turn as the psychotically funny Otto in A Fish Called Wanda, just seven years after his debut role in Alan J. Pakula’s film version of Sophie’s Choice and before picking up the statue, he’d made memorable impressions in two Lawrence Kasdan movies – as Harold in The Big Chill and Paden in Silverado – as well as Donald Woods in Richard Attenborough’s Cry Freedom.